Board of Directors

-Helene de Boissiere Swanson co-founded Katrina’s Dream along with her late husband William Gaines Swanson and father-in-law the Rev. George Gaines Swanson on the eve of her mother-in-law’s death.
-She serves Bishop Musonda Selwyn Mwamba the Honorary Bishop of Chelmsford.
-She is a legal professional.
-She worked for the well-known international lawyer Melvin M. Belli.
-She dreams of world where believers and non-believers alike dialogue through “Love Coexisitence” and come together utilizing the African way of “Ubunto” to address issues as the arise that affect humanity and planet.
+Helene de Boissiere Swanson co-founded Katrina’s Dream along with her late husband William Gaines Swanson and father-in-law the Rev. George Gaines Swanson and the Rev. Robert T. Coolidge in the days following her mother-in-law’s death.
+She took vow during a service at St. Margaret’s Abby celebrated by Bishop Musonda Selwyn Mwamba the Honorary Bishop of Chelmsford.
+She dreams of a world where believers and non-believers alike dialogue through “Love Co-existence” and come together utilizing the African way of “Ubuntu” to address issues as they arise that affect humanity and the planet.

-Melvin C. Belli has practiced law for over 30 years and has a wide range of experience that few others have.
+Melvin C. Belli is a second generation San Francisco lawyer whose father was the well-known international lawyer Melvin M. Belli.
+Belli has practiced law for over 30 years and has a wide range of experience that few others have.
 He has handled cases across the country involving a wide range of matters from minor auto collision cases to Mass Tort Actions involving drugs and defective medical devices.
 He has experience in dealing with everything from soft tissue injuries to the tragic loss of a loved one.
 He also has the advantage of having been trained by one of the best or some say the greatest lawyers of the 20th century.
-His father Melvin M. Belli was called the King of Torts for his ground breaking work in personal injury actions.
+His father Melvin M. Belli was called the King of Torts for his groundbreaking work in personal injury actions.
 Melvin C. Belli learned well and continues the legacy of fighting for his clients using the innovative and cutting edge techniques he learned from his father.

 Longfei Zhang is the Tech Consultant and Social Media Director of Katrina’s Dream.
-Zhang is the CEO of Zentrope.net a digital marketing firm, who also specializes in the web and app development, with offices in New York City and Shanghai.
+Zhang is the CEO of Zentrope.net a digital marketing firm, which also specializes in the web and app development, with offices in New York City and Shanghai.
 He is currently working on his Ph.D in Computer Sciences.
 He has contributed to Emerging Applications for Cyber Transportation Systems a paper published by the University of Buffalo.
 He comes from a long line human rights activists.
 And works with Katrina’s Dream is in honor of his father a well known Chinese author who published more than 11 books

-Katrina’s Dream – India
+Katrina’s Dream – Global Ministry